elastic/elastic-charts/api/charts.api.md

 // src/chart_types/partition_chart/layout/types/config_types.ts:127:5 - (ae-forgotten-export) The symbol "AnimKeyframe" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/specs/index.ts:48:13 - (ae-forgotten-export) The symbol "NodeColorAccessor" needs to be exported by the entry point index.d.ts
 // src/commons/series_id.ts:39:3 - (ae-forgotten-export) The symbol "SeriesKey" needs to be exported by the entry point index.d.ts
+// src/specs/settings.tsx:58:35 - (ae-forgotten-export) The symbol "Cell" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)